Trial Court Collections

 Confidentiality of Personal Identifying Information

-The court has the authority to personal identifying information for purposes of trial court collections.
+The court has the authority to collect personal identifying information for purposes of trial court collections.
 That information must be kept confidential pursuant to the program requirements and SCAO ADM Memorandum 2006-04

 Find best practices, policies, COLLECT applications, forms, press releases and news articles, training materials and videos, compilation of court rules and statutes, and administrative orders, communications to the courts, links of interest, and more.